Piracy in the Atlantic World: Theft

-The pirate's characteristic loot included various ships' cargo like slaves or tobacco.
+The pirates' characteristic loot included various ships' cargoes, like slaves or tobacco.
 There were also very unconventional trophies, such as the wig of a captured captain that the famed pirate Walter Kennedy once took as booty.
-The most sought after prize that pirates wanted to capture was, unquestionably, a ship, an ocean vessel that pirates could convert to suit their own needs.
+The most sought after prize that pirates wanted to capture was unquestionably a ship, an ocean vessel that pirates could convert to suit their own needs.
 Pirates would scrape a captured ship for guns, masts, rope, and other supplies that could repair or improve their current vessel.
 Whereas capturing a ship that was more equipped and more powerful than their current craft was the ultimate prize, the issue was that "the pirate could only capture a prize which his vessel could catch."
 A faster, larger ship with quality weaponry indicated that the pirate could capture other treasures more easily.

-It was not tricky for pirates to steal "deep-sea sailing ship, especially small, fast, and well-armed craft such as sloops."
+It was not tricky for pirates to steal a "deep-sea sailing ship, especially small, fast, and well-armed craft such as sloops."
 The most common method of acquiring prizes was capture.
 Capturing was a way in which a pirate could overcome a ship by boarding, gunnery, and possibly intimidation.
 Another method within piracy was the "crime of opportunity."
-Pirates would take their time identifying a target which was easy to capture.
+Pirates would take their time identifying a target that was easy to capture.
 The "easy" targets were rare whilst on the high seas.
 This meant that pirates usually had to lie in wait for the opportunity to capture anything.
 Due to their opportunistic and sometimes patient methodologies, pirates for the most part were able to "capture their prizes without fighting."
 Threatening violence was an effective way that pirates were able to plunder ships, and "force disclosure of information about where booty was hidden."